 INFJs are outwardly warm and engaging.
 Due to their extraversion of Feeling (Fe), they can readily ingratiate themselves to others.
 And while forming quick friendships and extensive connections may be the goal for some extraverts, for INFJs, this is not the point at all.
 Rather, INFJs seek high quality, in-depth relationships.
 In their friends, as well as their romantic partners, they seek intelligence (both intellectual and emotional), honesty, openness, and authenticity.
 Their ideal partner would take seriously the issue of personal growth and development—moral, spiritual, emotional, and psychological.

-Misunderstandings in INFJ Relationships & Dating
+Misunderstandings in INFJ Relationships

 INFJs commonly report feeling misunderstood.
 Considering their status as the rarest of all personality types, this comes as little surprise.
 There are numerous misunderstandings about INFJs that could potentially hamper their dating and relational success.

 A common assumption among males is that all females have similar perspectives on romance.
 This is particularly off the mark with respect to female INFJs.
 “Canned romance,” such as receiving the same bouquet of flowers every year come Valentine’s day, is apt to mean little to INFJs, who are quick to differentiate the “real and authentic” from the “fake and contrived.”
-For INFJs, romance is cultivated on a daily basis through open communication and authentic action.
+For the INFJ, romance is cultivated on a daily basis through open communication and authentic action.
 What is done on special occasions is merely icing on the cake.
 Take away the cake, however, and the icing is meaningless.

-Another common misunderstanding is that INFJs are controlling or closed-minded.
+Another common misunderstanding is that the INFJ is controlling or closed-minded.
 This typically stems from INFJs’ tendency to extravert Judging (Fe).
 But as I’ve described elsehwhere, IJs are often better understood as Perceivers because their dominant function (e.g., Ni) is a Perceiving function.
 In actuality, INFJs, especially those further along in their type development, are surprisingly adaptable and open-minded.
 While rarely wearing their openness on their sleeves, as ENFPs are wont to do, INFJs can be surprisingly open to unique or less conventional relational practices.

-Therefore, it is critical that INFJs and their partners work to understand the nature of and challenges associated with the INFJ’s inferior function, Extraverted Sensing (Se).
-Having already enumerated the nature of their Se in my INFJ profile, our focus here will entail facets of their Se that are particularly relevant to their functioning in relationships.
+No relationship can be optimally navigated without an adequate understanding of each partner’s “weak spots.”
+The inferior can be problematic because it is both alluring and underdeveloped.
+It is like a child who desperately wants to get behind the wheel of a car because driving looks like so much fun.
+It is therefore critical that INFJs and their partners work to understand the nature of and challenges associated with the INFJ’s inferior function, Extraverted Sensing (Se).
+Having already enumerated the nature of their Se in my book, The 16 Personality Types, our focus here will entail facets of their Se that are particularly relevant to their functioning in relationships.